- Departments M - Z

 The improved processing at the WPWMA MRF will also satisfy SB 1383 organic waste recycling requirements for businesses* in western Placer County as well as for contractors that must comply with CALGreen recycling requirements.
 View WPWMA’s press release here.

 For Eastern Placer County, CalRecycle waivers include a waiver from the SB 1383 requirement for businesses in the Tahoe area to separate and recycle food waste.

 *However, no matter which portion of the County businesses are in, certain businesses are still required to recycle their organic waste under existing law (AB 1826) and may need to participate in the existing commercial food waste collection program.
 Learn more about these exemptions and the existing commercial food waste collection program here.

-The SB 1383 regulations also require certain business sectors to donate edible food to food recovery organizations before it is thrown away.
-The county is developing an edible food recovery program which will connect businesses throughout the county to organizations that ensure this good food is distributed to feed people in need.
+*The SB 1383 regulations also require certain business sectors to donate edible food to food recovery organizations before it is thrown away.
+The county's new edible food recovery program will connect businesses throughout the county to organizations that ensure this good food is distributed to feed people in need.

 In coordination with Placer County Environmental Health and the local food banks, Placer County Environmental Engineering hosted a virtual town hall meeting on February 15, 2022, to discuss SB 1383 organic waste regulation and what it means for businesses in Placer County.
 A recording of the town hall meeting can be found here, along with a copy of the County’s adopted Organic Waste Disposal Reduction Ordinance that was discussed in the town hall as a proposed ordinance, which was subsequently adopted on March 8, 2022.